Risk Management

 Strengthening risk management

 Under the supervision of the Board of Directors, the Executive Officer for Risk Management and Compliance assists the President, who is responsible for overall risk management.
-Under the direction of the President, said Executive Officer ascertains overall risk management and gives instruction and support to each department head (Executive Officers responsible for administrative functions, heads of business units, etc.) regarding risk response measures in each organization.
-Additionally, a Risk Management Team has been set up under the Executive Officer for Risk Management and Compliance to monitor the activities of each organization within the company and provide support for specific risk countermeasures.
-The Risk Management & Compliance Committee, chaired by the President, ensures that all organizational leaders are informed of management-level decisions and instructions regarding risk management.
+Under the direction of the President, said Executive Officer promotes risk management activities, and gives instruction and support to each department head (Executive Officers for administrative departments, heads of business departments, etc.) regarding individual risk response measures.
+Additionally, we have established a Risk Management Team under the Executive Officer for Risk Management and Compliance.
+The team monitors the activities of each internal department, supports specific risk countermeasures, and promotes stronger interorganizational collaboration between administrative departments and business departments.
+The Risk Management & Compliance Committee, chaired by the President, ensures that all department leaders are well informed of management-level decisions and instructions regarding risk management.

 Risk management PDCA cycle (Significant Group Risks and Significant Business Risks)